+Hecla, South Uist

-South Uist Hecla is a great, but challenging walk that rewards your efforts with unrivalled panoramic views to soothe the soul.
-From the top on a clear day you'll be able to see St Kilda, Skye and Rum, and Hecla,
+Hecla is a great, but challenging walk that rewards your efforts with unrivalled panoramic views to soothe the soul.
+From the top on a clear day you'll be able to see St Kilda, Skye and Rum, and the mosaic of over 600 lochs that make up South Uist.

-Hills at the head of Glen Meavaig.
-Enjoy a peaceful walk or camp here overnight under the stars.
-Keep your eves peeled for eagles and deer, and if you enjoy fishing you can arrange this via Amhuinnsuidhe Estate.
-A small loch located in the middle of the rolling Harris North Harris Eagle Observatory A walk out to the Eagle Observatory in Glen Meavaig is the perfect opportunity to enjoy Hebridean nature in all its glory.
-On the 2km walk you'll pass a peaty river and heather-covered hills, and if you're lucky, spot not just eagles, but red deer, grouse, and ravens, too!
 Langass Woodland, North Uist

+North Harris Eagle

+is the perfect opportunity to

+enjoy Hebridean nature in

+all its glory.
+On the 2km walk

+you'll pass a peaty river and

+heather-covered hills, and

+if you're lucky, spot not just

+eagles, but red deer, grouse,

+Observatory

+and ravens, too!